The Horton-Strahler number of butterfly trees: Butterfly trees

 \section{Butterfly trees}

-Butterfly trees are BSTs formed using butterfly permutations.
-Due to the recursive constructions, butterfly trees have a unique shape determined by each permutation -- so butterfly trees bridge the gap directly between the permutation weight random BST findings with the EBT studies (e.g., for $N$ node models, random BSTs have logarithmic average heights while EBTs have average heights proportional to square root\cite{devroye1986note,flajolet1982average}).
-Butterfly trees were introduced and studied in depth in \cite{PZ25} with the focus on modeling the heights of butterfly trees, which we showed were at least $\sim N^{.585}$.
-We will study the complementary question regarding the HS.
-The height and HS are complementary statistics for binary trees, as the height is minimized precisely by the perfect binary trees and maximized by the identity permutation tree, whereas the HS has the inverse maximal and minimal relations to these tree models.
+Butterfly trees are trees with $N = 2^n$ nodes built recursively using only $\oplus$ or $\ominus$ merging operators on two level $n-1$ butterfly trees, while simple butterfly trees are formed by taking identical simple butterfly trees at each previous level.
+Equivalently, butterfly trees are BSTs formed using butterfly permutations $\B_n$, with simple butterfly trees corresponding to BSTs built using simple butterfly permutations $\B_{n,s}$.
+By a straightforward induction, each permutation determines a unique butterfly tree shape.
+Hence, butterfly trees bridge permutation-weighted BSTs and Catalan trees.
+Moreover, it follows there are precisely $|\B_n| = 2^{N-1}$ butterfly trees and $|\B_{n,s}| = N$ simple butterfly trees.
+See \Cref{fig:Simple butterfly trees} for example simple butterfly trees, which we further note can fill out a rectangular lattice, while \Cref{fig: BST HS number keys} displays a general butterfly tree.

+In \cite{PZ25}, we introduced butterfly trees and studied their height, showing it is order $N^{.585}$ on average (compared to $N^{1/2}$ for Catalan trees).
+The height and HS number are complementary statistics for binary trees: height is minimized by perfect binary trees and maximized by the identity permutation tree, whereas the HS number reverses these extremal relations.
+So while the height of butterfly trees increased over Catalan trees, we want to study and compare the complementary question for the HS number of butterfly trees.

-The first result we consider is the support of the HS for butterfly trees.
-Using one gluing operations, the support remained untouched (see \Cref{thm: block}), but the block construction impeded the capacity of larger HS as embedded perfect trees that combine both input trees need include the gluing edge.
-So we are now interested in what happens when we build up binary trees only using this operator?
-It ends up we substantially decrease the support:
+We first consider the HS number support of butterfly trees.
+With a single gluing operation, the support remains unchanged (see Theorem \ref{thm:block}), but the block construction already limits larger HS values since perfect trees spanning both inputs must pass through the gluing edge.
+We now study the effect of building binary trees using only these operators.
+It turns out the support decreases substantially: